BI0-ISO/jhu_software_concepts/README.md

 Access Command for code: **python run.py**

-**Information for Instructors: **
+**Information for Instructors:**

 - Please enjoy the website and its associated pages!
 I had an amazing time creating the framework and trying to make everything look nice.
 - You should be able to easily access the Home page use the command above and from there it should be a seamless navigation to my About Me page, my Project Repo page, and the page containing              information about the Module 1 Assignment
 - If there is anything you feel that could have been coded better or if you feel things should have been organized differently please let me know!
 I am always excited to learn and provide a better product.

-**Assignment Check List (All SHALLS and SHOULDS): **
+**Assignment Check List (All SHALLS and SHOULDS):**

 1) Flask was used to make the website framework.
-You will see that flask must be imported into __ini__.py in order for this website to work.
+You will see that flask must be imported into __init__.py in order for this website to work.
 Futhermore it is a required installment in "requirements.txt"

 2) Upon accessing the website after running the command "flask --app Module_1 run" you will have access to the following websites:
    - Home Page: including name, position, bio, and image (bio text has been placed on the left and the image has been placed on the right)